What Are You Really Feeling?

 Not to fix them.
 Not to resolve them by the last page.
 But to finally name them, understand where they came from, and bring them honestly to a God who was present for every moment of the story that formed them.

 Each section moves slowly.
-There are reflection questions, space to write, and a liturgy at the close of each emotion—not a formula, but a real conversation with the Lord about what you are carrying.
+There are reflection questions, space to write, and a prayer liturgy at the close of each emotion—not a formula, but a real conversation with the Lord about what you are carrying.

-What is unprocessed does not disappear.
-It settles.
+What is unprocessed does not disappear... it settles.

 This is where it begins to move.

-GET THE FREE WORKBOOKBefore you download this, I want to say one honest thing.
+Before you download this, I want to say one honest thing.

 This is not a feel-good resource.
 It is not inspiration for a hard week.
 It is not a devotional to read and set aside.